AndyShiue/Ende-readme/README.md

    2. The term immediately after `if` is a constant and evaluates to `false`, and the second branch of the `if` represents a constant.

 5. **Functions**:
-   Functions themselves are always constants, but there's a difference between `const fn`s and normal functions.
+   Functions that aren't inside a `class` are always constants, but there's a difference between `const fn`s and normal functions.
-   `const fn`s are functions that could be run at compile time.
+   `const fn`s are functions that could be run at compile time (also at runtime).
    The return value of a `const fn` is a constant if and only if all of its arguments are constants in that invocation.
    The operations you can do in a `const fn` is more limited.
    You can only: